The Buddhist Practice of Spiritual Autobiography

 Join Lama Liz Monson in exploring the writing of a Buddhist spiritual autobiography as a self-reflexive act through which the writer finds meaning in and metabolizes life events as transformative experiences along the Buddhist path to fulfilling one’s deepest human potential.

-This course explores writing spiritual autobiography as a liberative practice.
+This program explores writing spiritual autobiography as a liberative practice.
 For centuries, Buddhist practitioners, like others on diverse spiritual paths, have used the practice of writing spiritual autobiography as a powerful tool for increasing self-knowledge and awareness; for overcoming self-deception; and for bringing into view the journey of the spiritual self from suffering and ignorance to clarity, peace, and liberation.
 Particularly in Buddhism, writing a spiritual autobiography can be understood as a self-reflexive act through which the writer strives to find meaning in and metabolize the events of her life as transformative experiences along the path to fulfilling her deepest human potential.
 Together, we will explore how the creation of a narrative spiritual self can provide us with an imaginative arena within which to grapple with the struggles, sufferings, joys, and fruitions of the soteriological journey.

 Writing Liberation Path Program

 Weeklong retreats will practice Noble Silence from wake-up until noon.
 From noon until bed, mindful speech will be practiced.
 Days will include lectures, writing sessions, practice sessions, and group discussion and exploration.
-This Path course has no prerequisites other than the sincere desire to engage in learning about and writing a spiritual autobiography.
+This Path program has no prerequisites other than the sincere desire to engage in learning about and writing a spiritual autobiography.
 Some meditation experience is helpful, but not required.